South Foreland Lighthouses: 20th century

 In 1904 the Lower Lighthouse was taken out of commission; the tower was sold and the attached cottage demolished soon afterwards.
 At the same time a 16-sided second-order rotating optic was installed in the High Lighthouse (it had previously been in use in St. Catherine's Lighthouse).
 It displayed a single flash every 2.5 seconds with a visible range of 26 nmi.

 The lighthouse was connected to mains electricity in 1922, whereupon South Foreland Lighthouse became the first to use an incandescent lightbulb as its light source.
 At around the same time the 16-sided optic was adapted to give the lighthouse a new group-flashing characteristic (three flashes every twenty seconds).
 The Holmes generators, which had provided power for fifty years, were then disconnected, and the Holmes arc lamp was given to the Science Museum.
 The subsequent reduction of required maintenance, and provision of automatic electric equipment (including an electric winder for the clockwork mechanism to turn the lens), led to a reduction in staff numbers from one engineer and four keepers to just a single keeper.
 In the event of a bulb failure, an automatic lamp changer was activated (and an alarm notified the keeper); if the reserve bulb then failed, the lamp changer caused an acetylene burner to be brought into position and lit.

+In 1925 Guglielmo Marconi returned to South Foreland and installed an experimental radio guidance system: a slowly revolving frame antenna (described at the time as a 'wireless lighthouse') which emitted different signals for different compass bearings; it was designed to enable vessels to fix their position even in poor visibility.

 In 1969 the light became fully automated and the keepers' cottages (being no longer required) were sold.

 In the mid-1980s it was decided that modern navigational aids had rendered the South Foreland light obsolete.
 It was decommissioned on 30 September 1988.

 Present day

-The lighthouse has been in the ownership of the National Trust since 1989.
-As such it is open to the public.
+The remains of the old lower lighthouse are on private land and are not publicly accessible.
+The upper lighthouse has been in the ownership of the National Trust since 1989, and as such it is open to the public.
 There is no vehicle access to the site; visitors are advised to walk either from Dover or from St Margaret's village, or else to use the nearby cycle route.

 The lighthouse had remained unlit since 1988, but in June 2012 the light was reactivated to mark the Diamond Jubilee of Elizabeth II.
 (The clockwork mechanism which turns the optic was restored to working order in 2004 to mark the centenary of its installation).
 The light was again reactivated on 2 June 2022 to mark the Queen's Platinum Jubilee.